-Income and expenses are included in the financial statements as they become receivable or due.

-Expenses include VAT where applicable as the company cannot reclaim it.
+Income and expenditure are included in the financial statements as they become receivable or due.
+Expenditure includes VAT where applicable as the company cannot reclaim it.

 1.4 Tangible fixed assets

 Tangible fixed assets are initially measured at cost and subsequently measured at cost or valuation, net of depreciation and any impairment losses.